davidqiu1993/Nodedown/README.md

 Nodedown CMS.

-1. Copy the Nodedown folder to wherever you want on a system with Node.js pre-installed.
+1. Copy the Nodedown folder to wherever you want on a system with Node.js and NPM pre-installed.

+2. If bower is not installed, execute the following command to install bower tool:

+        npm install -g bower

+3. Install dependent NPM and bower packages by executing the following commands in the `server` directory:

+        npm install
+        bower install

-2. In the `web` directory, run the following command on console to bring up the Nodedown CMS:
+4. In the `web` directory, run the following command on console to bring up the Nodedown CMS:

-    `node server.js`
+        npm start

 And the Nodedown CMS is brought up and ready for requests.
+Notice that Internect connection is required during the installation process, and no longer required after all installation steps are done.

 ## Access